john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 ---
 # Image Preprocessing

-The precise and accurate diagnosis of breast cancer rests upon the discriminatory power of mathematical models designed to detect and classify structural abnormalities in breast tissue from biomedical imaging.
+Precise and accurate diagnosis of breast cancer rests upon the discriminatory power of mathematical models designed to detect and classify structural abnormalities in breast tissue from biomedical imaging.
 Advances in artificial intelligence and computer vision, fueled by an explosion in AI task-specific computational power, have given rise to dense image recognition models capable of distinguishing increasingly complex patterns and structures in biomedical images.
 Still, the diagnostic performance and clinical applicability of such models rests upon the availability of large datasets containing high-quality, high-resolution images that are clear, sharp, and free of noise and artifacts.

-However, an exploratory analysis of the CBIS-DDSM dataset exposed several image quality concerns requiring attention.
+Exploratory analysis of the CBIS-DDSM mammograph illuminated several issues that compromise the discriminatory power of image detection and recognition models.

 - Various artifacts (large texts and annotations) are present within the mammography that resemble the pixel intensities of the regions of interest (ROIs), which can interfere with the ROI extraction process and/or lead to false diagnosis.
 - Noise of various types in the images is an obstacle to effective feature extraction, image detection, recognition, and classification.
 - Poor brightness and contrast levels in some mammograms may increase the influence of noise, and/or conceal important and subtle features.
 - Malignant tumors are characterized by irregular shapes and ambiguous or blurred edges that complicate the ROI segmentation task.
 - Dense breast tissue with pixel intensities similar to that of cancerous tissue, may conceal subtle structures of diagnostic importance.
-- There is a limited number of mammogram images available for model training.

-In this regard, the purpose of this section is to describe the image preprocessing approach, and methods summarized in {numref}`image_prep`.
+- Deep learning models for computer vision require large datasets.
+The CBIS-DDSM has just over 3500 full mammogram images, a relatively small dataset for model training.

+Addressing these challenges is fundamentally important to model detection, recognition, and classification performance.

+## Image Preprocessing Overview

+In this regard, a five-stage image preprocessing approach ({numref}`image_prep`) has been devised to reduce noise in the images, eliminate artifacts, optimize image contrast and brightness, and produce a collection of images for maximally effective computer vision model training and classification.

 ```{figure} ../figures/ImagePrep.png
 ---